 How we tested

 Grill spatulas are long-handled turners designed to keep your hands away from the flames while grilling.
-In our lineup of eight models priced from $10.99 to almost $41, we hoped that at least one would pass all our tests—turning large swordfish steaks, grilled pizzas, and closely packed hamburgers—with assurance, proving to be comfortable, secure, and maneuverable enough for any job.
+In our lineup of eight models priced from about $12 to almost $41, we hoped that at least one would pass all our tests—turning large swordfish steaks, grilled pizzas, and closely packed hamburgers—with assurance, proving to be comfortable, secure, and maneuverable enough for any job.

 Wondering if a dedicated grill spatula was even really necessary, we also tested our favorite indoor metal spatula.
 Quickly it became apparent that a long handle and a larger head were essential, so we set the indoor model aside.